HedroPedro/CobolCodes/README.md

-# Report Generator
+# Cobol Codes
-Simple report generator made in COBOL
+Small codes and/or projects done in COBOL

-## Funcionalities
-- Generation of structured reports

 ## Repository Structure
-- pay.cbl: COBOL source code made to generate reports
-- pay.jcl: JCL to execute the Report Generator in z/OS enviroment
+- luhn\_algo: Implementation of the Luhn Algoritm in COBOL
-- data: file containing sample data

-## License
-This project is licensed with MIT license, see [LICENSE](./LICENSE) for more details
+- report\_generator: A COBOL code that generates a report